Clinics offer free vasectomies, citing a surge in demand

 “I think everybody is busier since the Dobbs decision,” said Stein, who co-founded World Vasectomy Day.

-Dr. Arnold Bullock, a St. Louis urologist who does about 35 vasectomies a month said that before the U.S. Supreme Court decision, patients waited about a month for the procedure while the wait now is two to three months.
+Dr. Arnold Bullock, a St. Louis urologist who does about 35 vasectomies a month, said that before the Supreme Court decision, patients waited about a month for the procedure while the wait now is two to three months.

 “It really pushed family planning to the forefront of people’s thoughts,” he said of the loss of abortion access.